V-ID (VIDT) Achieves Market Cap of $45.71 Million

 According to CryptoCompare, “V-ID is a platform that is aimed at ending document fraud, It allows users and organizations to submit their files, where they are then matched with an ID and assigned a verified status.
 V-ID claims to be impossible to alter the file without losing the verification.
 Making it a secure and reliable way to fraud-proof your documentation.
 VIDT is an ERC20 compliant token on the Ethereum network. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as V-ID directly using US dollars.
-Investors seeking to acquire V-ID should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as V-ID directly using US dollars.
+Investors seeking to trade V-ID should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase V-ID using one of the exchanges listed above.

 Receive News & Updates for V-ID Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for V-ID and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.